cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 Out[18]: 38
 ```

 This may look pathological to you, but it is not rare in this type of data.
-Since the average error is null (this is a property of least squares), we have, more or less, the same amount of positive and negative erros.
+Since the average error is null (this is a property of least squares), we have, more or less, the same amount of positive and negative errors.
 When a cheap house has a negative and substantial error, the predicted price can be negative.
 A different thing is the isolated point that we observe on the left of the two above figures.
 Something is wrong in this sample.

 ## Q4.
 Dummies for the zipcodes